please note all photos in this post may be viewed larger by opening in a new tab (right-click)

 These are remains of the North London Mine.
 Like the Dauntless and Hilltop Mines, a tramway once spanned from the London Mine down to the mill in the valley below, carrying the ore to be processed.
 Every time I look at a mine entrance I'm stunned to think that's the only humble indication that a massive system of tunnels, representing countless man-hours of toil, lies beyond and right beneath my feet, unseen.

 Not too far from Mosquito Pass near present-day Alma, the town of Buckskin Joe, named for "an eccentric fellow" who wore buckskin clothes, thrived in the 1860s, supported by the Phillips Mine.
 It was the Park County seat for several years and had its own newspaper, post office, two banks, three hotels, many saloons, dance halls and gambling houses, and of course an assay office.
 A brass band played nightly on the street corner.
 Horace Tabor, one of Colorado's mining icons who eventually made his fortune in Leadville, owned a store with his first wife, Augusta, in Buckskin Joe, where Horace was also the postmaster.
-The original Park County courthouse from Buckskin Joe, built in 1862, now sits in the South Park City museum (which we'll visit in a minute).
+The original Park County courthouse from Buckskin Joe, built in 1862, now sits in the South Park City Museum (which we'll visit in a minute below).

 I found this photo online, I don't know the original source of it, claiming this is the Buckskin Joe the town was named after.
 Whether or not it's really him (doesn't really look like buckskin clothing) it's still a good representation of what early miners looked like, hundreds of them lining the creeks and rivers panning for gold or sluice-boxing.